Hook a bar to the Partsam 1320 electric ceiling winch, then attach your bike or ladder to the bar.

-The one shining exception I found is the Partsam 1320 Winch.
+Behold the Partsam 1320 Winch.
 This is the winch that is smart enough to shut itself off if its cable twists or it reaches maximum height.
 It can lift 660 lb. on one cable, and 1320 lb. on two cables.
-It also has a panic button to Stop! on demand.
+It has a panic button to Stop! on demand.

 The Partsam winch comes with 3 ft. and 6 ft. straps to wrap your cargo.
 You can wrap the bike in the straps to lift.
-But I’m going to suggest that you add a bar and two straps to the picture to make the whole thing much more stable.
+But I’m going to suggest that you add a bar and two straps to the bike or ladder storage solution, to make the whole thing much more stable.

 - Partsam 440 lifts 440 lbs.

 - Partsam 1100 lifts 1,100 lbs.